Explanation of Benefits for New Employees

 You have 60 days from your entry on duty date to sign-up for FSA accounts, or until October 1, whichever comes first.
 If you wish to enroll after October 1, you will need to do so during the open season, which is mid-November to mid-December, with an effective date of January 1 of the following year.
 For further FSA information and/or to enroll, please visit the FSAFEDS website or call 1-877-FSA-FEDS.

 You are covered by the Federal Employees Retirement System (FERS) if:

 - You are an employee first hired after December 31, 1983; or

 - You were rehired with a break in service of more than three days after December 31, 1986, with less than five years of creditable service; or

 - You elect to transfer to FERS.

-You are covered by Civil Service Retirement Offset (CSRS-offset) if:
+You are covered by the Civil Service Retirement System Offset (CSRS Offset) if: